Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 • use strain relief where cables enter or leave the bin

 For a true long-term outdoor system, enclosure design matters almost as much as the firmware.
+The project should be treated as an educational monitoring prototype unless the hardware is upgraded for sustained field exposure.

 Firmware Design Goals